pouria-maleki/Iranian-Vehicle-images-dataset-for-detection/README.md

-# Iranian Vehicle images dataset
+# Iranian Vehicle Images Dataset
-### The dataset presented in this article contains 3000 images downloaded from online Iranian car sales companies, including Divar and Bama sites (" www.Divar.ir " ," www.bama.ir " ), which are manually labeled in three classes: car, truck, and bus.
+### Welcome to our dataset, showcasing 3000 images sourced from renowned Iranian car sales platforms like Divar and Bama sites ("www.Divar.ir", "www.bama.ir").
+Each image is meticulously labeled into three classes: cars, trucks, and buses.

-Figure below are examples of the output of the algorithm for test images after training the YOLO network with this dataset :
+Take a look at some examples of the algorithm's output on test images post-training the YOLO network using our dataset:

 <p align="center">
         <img src="https://user-images.githubusercontent.com/61584820/181746019-c355ec70-507c-4c16-ac76-7bb9fed15acb.png" width=70% height=70%>